“A powerful piece.” —David Pearce

 Animals on industrial farms have no better luck.
 We boil live lobsters and crabs before eating them.
 Nearly one million chickens and turkeys are boiled alive as well each year in U.S. slaughterhouses, often because fast-moving lines fail to kill the birds before they are dropped into scalding water (2013 estimate).

 I insist on stressing the suffering because the problem is not to die.
 Everybody dies.
 The problem is having a miserable life, or a terrifying death.
 Among disappeared detainees, executed, tortured and political prisoners, the number of victims of the Pinochet dictatorship exceeded 40,000 people.
 More than 4,000 people were tortured in the Basque Country in the last 50 years, according to a report.
 Since the coup in Egypt, 60,000 people have been arrested and many tortured.
 More than 11,000 children have died in the civil war in Syria and hundreds have been executed or tortured.
-Figures of tens of thousands or hundreds of thousands of people suffered in some way or another Inquisition.
+Figures of tens of thousands or hundreds of thousands of people suffered from Inquisition in some way or another.
 About 50,000 patients die each year in Spain with avoidable suffering, because they do not have access to palliative care.
 Every day more than 2,000 children around the world die in painful accidents.
 In only one year and only in the European Union, 252 million pigs were sacrificed.
 77% of these pigs were castrated without anesthesia.
 During one year, 140,000 experiments are carried out on non-human animals in Spain in which the animal dies or suffers great damage.

 These are just some examples.
 Although I have not lived any of them, I can imagine what these atrocities are like and I am convinced that I do not want to experience them at all, nor do I want anyone to have to go through them.
 I would not risk living their lives.
 If I were offered to live any of those lives, I would, of course, reject it.
 Not only that: in fact, I would refuse to live any life that was not mine, unless it was a better life.
 So, if it were possible and offered it to me, I would refuse to be reincarnated at random.
 With the information I have, I consider that I have no interest in living a random life as a sentient being, whether animal or human.
 I would not take that risk.
 So what’s the point of bringing new lives into existence and putting them at risk of experiencing some of those horrible experiences?
 It would only be a good idea to do so if we could reasonably assure their happiness.
 This way of posing the problem seeks impartiality in the form of what is known as “the veil of ignorance“, although the name is confusing to me and I think it’s more appropriate to call it “veiled egoism” or “blind egoism”.